Bank of America Q4 2025 results: revenue and profit beat expectations, but the market is concerned about the 2026 forecast

 The investment banking division remains the main weak point, with fee income down approximately 9% year-on-year, although management expects deal activity to recover towards the end of the year.

-In addition, the bank reaffirmed its strategy in the stablecoin segment, outlining plans either to develop its own platform or to form a partnership to create institutional-grade digital payments infrastructure.
+In addition, the bank reaffirmed its strategy in the stablecoin segment, outlining plans either to develop its own platform or form a partnership to create institutional-grade digital payments infrastructure.

 Bank of America Corporation Q3 2025 results

-On 15 October, Bank of America released its Q3 2025 report for the calendar quarter ended 30 September.
+On 15 October, Bank of America released its Q3 2025 results for the calendar quarter ended 30 September.
 The key figures compared with those from the same period a year earlier are as follows:

 • Revenue: 28.08 billion USD (+11%)